Praveen-kumar625/Discount-Validation-and-Analytics-Pipeline/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*Developed with ❤️ by the Principal Data Engineering Team.*
+*Developed with ❤️ by the Khushboo kaushik*